 4.10 The Student Group Secretary will take the minutes of the General Meetings.

-4.11 The quorum for General Meetings shall be five5[20%] of the membership of the Student Group.
+4.11 The quorum for General Meetings shall be five (5) percentof the membership of the Student Group.

-4.12 All decisions at a General Meeting will be made by a show of hands or electronic vote, unless at least [sixhree6] members demand a secret ballot.
+4.12 All decisions at a General Meeting will be made by a show of hands or electronic vote, unless at least six (6) members demand a secret ballot.
 In the case of electronic vote, that vote must be received at the email address set out in the notice of the General Meeting at least 48 hours before that meeting.